-Swansea Building Society transfer of equity: q and a’s
+Top seven questions relating to Swansea Building Society transfer of equity

-• My financial adviser has recommended their conveyancing solicitor for the Transfer of Equity plus remortgage with Swansea Building Society - Is it not simpler advisable to just instruct them?
+- My mortgage broker has suggested using their conveyancer for the Transfer of Equity plus remortgage with Swansea Building Society - Surely it’s easier to just instruct them?

-Information that may be required from your lawyer could ask in relation to your Swansea Building Society Transfer of Equity
+Questions that your lawyer may ask about your Swansea Building Society Transfer of Equity

 Where you are going to hold the property as beneficial Tenants in Common in unequal shares, what is the split to be.
 For e.g. 50-50, or 60-40?

-Caveats to be read in supplemental the above Swansea Building Society transfer of equity Info :
+General Advice to read in supplemental the above Swansea Building Society transfer of equity information :

 Tax and Legal